marcelomagario/rock-paper-scissors/README.md

 # rock-paper-scissors
-This is my Rock, Paper and Scissors game!
+This is my Rock, Paper and Scissors game in Javascript.